|Local Educators Hosting Two Visitors from Kazakhstan as Part of Study Tour on Economic Education|

 The UNO Center for Economic Education will be hosting two visitors from Kazakhstan -- Adilzhan Tumatov and Alexandr Astapkov -- at the UNO Center for Economic Education in Omaha, NE in April.
 The Center will be showing the visitors how economic education is delivered in elementary, high schools, and universities in the area.|

-The UNO Center was selected to host the 10-day study tour of visitors from former Soviet countries through a program sponsored by the National Council on Economic Education (NCEE), headquartered in New York City.
+The UNO Center was selected to host the 10-day study tour of visitors from former Soviet countries through a program sponsored by the Council for Economic Education (NCEE), headquartered in New York City.
 After an arrival orientation at NCEE's office in Washington, DC, the two visitors will travel to Omaha.
 They are scheduled to visit schools, observe teacher training activities, and meet with educational administrators and business leaders.

 The visitors will be expected to learn about the successes and challenges to delivering economic education in Nebraska and the United States, inform their American counterparts on how economic education is delivered in their home countries, and bring the experience back home to their colleagues, students, community and family members through formal presentations and informal discussions.
 At the end of the 10 day visit, Jim Dick will accompany his visitors to Washington, DC to meet with Congressional legislators and other government and non-profit groups involved in education.